First Industrial Realty Trust (NYSE:FR) Releases FY 2021 Earnings Guidance

 First Industrial Realty Trust (NYSE:FR) issued an update on its FY 2021 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $1.930-$1.970 for the period.
 The company issued revenue guidance of -.

 First Industrial Realty Trust (NYSE:FR) last announced its quarterly earnings data on Tuesday, October 19th.
-The real estate investment trust reported $0.33 earnings per share for the quarter, missing the consensus estimate of $0.49 by ($0.16).
-First Industrial Realty Trust had a return on equity of 11.96% and a net margin of 50.60%.
-The business had revenue of $121.08 million for the quarter, compared to the consensus estimate of $117.95 million.
-During the same quarter in the prior year, the company earned $0.49 earnings per share.
-First Industrial Realty Trust’s quarterly revenue was up 4.2% compared to the same quarter last year.
+The real estate investment trust reported $0.33 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.49 by ($0.16).
+First Industrial Realty Trust had a net margin of 50.60% and a return on equity of 11.96%.
+The company had revenue of $121.08 million for the quarter, compared to analysts’ expectations of $117.95 million.
+During the same period in the prior year, the firm earned $0.49 earnings per share.
+The firm’s quarterly revenue was up 4.2% on a year-over-year basis.
 Research analysts predict that First Industrial Realty Trust will post 1.93 EPS for the current fiscal year.

-An institutional investor recently raised its position in First Industrial Realty Trust stock.
-Morgan Stanley grew its stake in First Industrial Realty Trust, Inc. (NYSE:FR) by 146.5% in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The firm owned 358,812 shares of the real estate investment trust’s stock after buying an additional 213,252 shares during the period.
-Morgan Stanley owned 0.28% of First Industrial Realty Trust worth $18,740,000 as of its most recent filing with the Securities and Exchange Commission.
-Hedge funds and other institutional investors own 97.37% of the company’s stock.
+A hedge fund recently raised its stake in First Industrial Realty Trust stock.
+Morgan Stanley grew its stake in First Industrial Realty Trust, Inc. (NYSE:FR) by 146.5% during the second quarter, according to the company in its most recent 13F filing with the SEC.
+The institutional investor owned 358,812 shares of the real estate investment trust’s stock after purchasing an additional 213,252 shares during the quarter.
+Morgan Stanley owned approximately 0.28% of First Industrial Realty Trust worth $18,740,000 as of its most recent filing with the SEC.
+97.37% of the stock is currently owned by institutional investors and hedge funds.

 First Industrial Realty Trust, Inc operates as a real estate investment trust.
 It engages in the ownership, management, acquisition, sale, development and redevelopment of industrial real estate.
 The firm product portfolio includes bulk warehouse, regional warehouse, R&D/flex, and light industrial properties.